• Skip to primary navigation

 As originally highlighted in the Treasury’s National Money Laundering Risk Assessments, fraud generates the bulk of illicit proceeds within the US.
 Healthcare fraud alone generates approximately $100bn in illicit proceeds, annually.
 Such schemes are being increasingly enabled by the internet, with funds being laundered through methods such as offshore legal entities and money mules.

-Transnational criminal organizations (TCOs) – which tends to include drug trafficking, wildlife trafficking and human smuggling organizations – are highlighted as a priority owing to their “crime-terror nexus”.
-These organizations are increasingly turning to professional money laundering networks that receive a fee for their services.
+Transnational criminal organisations (TCOs) – which tends to include drug trafficking, wildlife trafficking and human smuggling organisations – are highlighted as a priority owing to their “crime-terror nexus”.
+These organisations are increasingly turning to professional money laundering networks that receive a fee for their services.

 7. Human trafficking and human smuggling